Things to Do in Loch Lomond & Trossachs National Park

 Final Words

-So as you can see there are many things to do around Loch Lomond which warrant a night or two on your Scotland itinerary!
+As you can see, there are many things to do around Loch Lomond that warrant a night or two on your Scotland itinerary!

 Which attractions are your favourite?
 Tell us in the comments below.